podchasova11/mobile-testing-interview-questions/README.md

             /system/bin/sh: screenrecord: inaccessible or not found

      [Check](https://stackoverflow.com/questions/46482178/adb-screenrecord-command-not-found) if the device has a built-in recorder.
-Most devices should have the <code>screenrecord</code> included, but it seems some have it missing.
+Most devices (with recent Android versions) should have the <code>screenrecord</code> included, but it seems some older devices have it missing.
+To record a video in this case, use Android Studio's built-in options to record.
+The Play Store also avails many free recording apps, such AZRecorder.

 4. Perform the actions that you want to capture in the video: Once the video capture is started, perform the actions that you want to capture in the video.